 A mutual fund is a collection of securities owned by a group of investors and managed by a professional investment adviser.
-Form CRS Supplemental and Important Investor Information - Revised 02.08.2023 Page 17 of 30 A mutual fund pools investors' money to invest in a specific asset class or classes by investing in individual, or a combination of several, underlying securities including, but not limited to, stocks, bonds, money market funds, options, and currencies.
+A mutual fund pools investors' money to invest in a specific asset class or classes by investing in individual, or a combination of several, underlying securities including, but not limited to, stocks, bonds, money market funds, options, and currencies.
 Most mutual funds have a particular objective such as immediate income, income and growth, or long-term growth.

-- Potential diversification. - Low minimum investment amounts. - Daily pricing and redemption. - Professional management - Generally lower management expenses when compared to other forms of professionally advised investments.
-Risks - May lose value based upon market movements in individual securities within the portfolio. - Concentration within a particular asset class, security type, industry sector, or geographic region. - Illiquidity of underlying investments within a mutual fund. - Offshore mutual funds are not registered on any U.S. exchange, so there may be limited information regarding the risks and tax consequences. - Underlying investments may carry additional risks.
+- Potential diversification.

+- Low minimum investment amounts.

+- Daily pricing and redemption.

+- Professional management

+- Generally lower management expenses when compared to other forms of professionally advised investments.

+- May lose value based upon market movements in individual securities within the portfolio. - Concentration within a particular asset class, security type, industry sector, or geographic region. - Illiquidity of underlying investments within a mutual fund. - Offshore mutual funds are not registered on any U.S. exchange, so there may be limited information regarding the risks and tax consequences. - Underlying investments may carry additional risks.
 Please see the applicable prospectus and the relevant sections of this document, such as the descriptions of fixed income or equities, for additional risks related to underlying securities.